yuange250/MARS-Attribute/README.md

 # MARS-Attribute
-## Vedio-based person attributes with tracket-level labels based on the MARS dataset.
+## Vedio-based person attributes with trackets-level labels based on the MARS dataset.
 We labeled 32 attributes for [MARS](http://www.liangzheng.com.cn/1320.pdf), the definition of the attributes is from the [MARKET-1501_Attribute](https://github.com/vana77/Market-1501_Attribute), the main difference between these two attributes dataset is that [MARKET-1501_Attribute](https://github.com/vana77/Market-1501_Attribute) is instance-level, while ours is **trackets-level**.

 The detailed information of MARS can be found at http://www.liangzheng.com.cn/Project/project_mars.html, for the reason that in the test-set of MARS, the trackets which belong to the ID "0000" and "00-1" is junk images and distractors, which can't be used to do perdestrian attribute recognition, so these trackets is excluded from the MARS-attribute dataset.